o3de/o3de.org/content/docs/userguide/write-component-mode.md

+description: ' Write a &CM; for your component in &ALYlong;. '
+slug: write-component-mode
+title: 'Step 3: Write a New &CM;'
+---
 # Step 3: Write a New Component Mode<a name="write-component-mode"></a>

 Now that you've updated the header and implementation file, this procedure shows you how to write a new Component Mode\.
 To do so, you create a `EditorPointLightComponentMode.h` file, which is the interface for Component Mode\.